temene/tem/README.md

 Once textpattern has been installed and this theme has been uploaded (or, for absolute beginners, copy-pasted into each respective section visible under Content and Presentation sections), it is necessary to set up Sections by selecting Sections from Presentation and set up the following four sections:

-1.  default with default page and default style - and importantly - no on default page, no on syndicate styles, and no to searchable
+1.  default with default page and default style - and: no on default page, no on syndicate styles, and no to searchable

-2. search with search page, default style - and importantly - no on default page, no on syndicate styles, and no to searchable
+2. search with search page and default style - and: no on default page, no on syndicate styles, and no to searchable

 The rest of the pages get yes default with default page, syndicate articles, and searchable:

-4. articles with page articles style default;
+4. articles takes articles page and default style
 5. featured takes articles page and default style
-6. important takes articles page and default style .
+6. important takes articles page and default style

 ###### About video content